richterlaurent/Labyrinthe/README.md

 ---------------------

 Project by Laurent Richter.

 Initiated by OpenClassRooms.

-This is a Labyrinthe Game based on .txt maps (placed in the 'cartes' folder.
+This is a Labyrinthe Game based on .txt maps (placed in the 'cartes' folder).

 The whole code is in the 'labyrinthes' folder actually.

+The 'roboc.py' is the main file to run.

-If you have any suggestion, do not hesitate tu disturb myself.
+If you have any suggestion, do not hesitate to disturb myself.

 CONTRIBUTING :